 The Rocky Mountain variety (Pseudotsuga menziesii var glauca), grows abundantly in western United States and into Canada.

-Needles are soft, about one inch, and grow spirally around the stem.
+Needles are soft, about one inch long, and grow spirally around the stem.
 Foliage often appears to droop.
 Seed cones are two to four inches long, and have three-pointed bracts protruding from the rounded scales.